-Yawning involves opening the mouth involuntarily while taking a long, deep breath of air.
+Yawning is involuntarily opening the mouth and taking a long, deep breath of air.
 This is most often done when you are tired or sleepy.
 Excessive yawning that happens more often than expected, even if

 or is present is considered excessive yawning.

 - Disorders associated with excessive daytime sleepiness

 - Vasovagal reaction (stimulation of a nerve called the vagus nerve), caused by or